Can You Continue to Breastfeed?

 Most times, there will be no visible effects, but some babies may:

 - Refuse the breast.
 The blood in your breast milk may change the taste of your milk.
-Some mothers have noticed that their babies are less likely to reject the blood-tinged milk if they drink directly from the breast, but milk that has been stored in the fridge or freezer is often refused, probably due to a stronger taste.
+Some mothers have noticed that their babies are less likely to reject the blood-tinged milk if they drink directly from the breast, but milk stored in the fridge or freezer is often refused, probably due to a stronger taste.

 - Start vomiting or spitting up more than usual.
 Excessive amounts of blood may cause vomiting.

-- Have bloody stools, bloody streaks in their stools or have darker than usual stools.
+- Have bloody stools, bloody streaks in their stools, or have darker than usual stools.
 Finding blood in your baby's diaper is not a reason for concern if you know that the blood came from your nipples.
 Instead, you may notice a few black streaks in the stool.
 See more information about bloody stools.

 What If Your Baby Is Drinking Too Much Blood?